Crews Hill: Places of interest

 Crews Hill originally had a large area of glasshouse production, to serve the nearby London market with cut flowers, pot plants and vegetables.
 As this became less economic, these sites transformed into a number of garden centres and retail nurseries.
 Describing the horticultural output of Crews Hill, journalist Ian Jack wrote: "The greenhouses at Crews Hill ('Britain's horticultural mile') used to supply London with flowers and salads.
 Then came garden centres.
 Now there are warehouses filled with flowers, chilled at a permanent 7C, the same temperature that has kept them fresh in the six-hour lorry and rail journey through the tunnel from the auctions in Holland."

 Turkey Brook flows through Crews Hill.

+New Town proposed

+In September 2025, the government announced that a new town would be established at 'Crews Hill and Chase Farm'.
+The new town would include more than 20,000 houses with the intention of up to half being classified as 'Affordable Housing', meaning that sales or rental price would be discounted 20% from the market rate.